Sam-Burns/phpspec-codekata/src/Part5/README.md

 The numbers must also be printable

 - The class also needs to take `Printer` as a parameter.
-It needs to have a method called `print()` on it.
 - The test must express that, after `printRandomNumber()` has been called on the `RandomNumberGenerator`, `printSomething()` should have been called on the `Printer`.
 - Hint: the assertion in this test can use `shouldHaveBeenCalled()`.
 This means it isn't strictly a mock object - it is